dotnet/csharplang/proposals/low-level-struct-improvements.md

 By the existing span safety rules the return of an invocation of this method always has a //*safe-to-escape* value of *calling method*.
 That is because in the span safety document `ref` fields do not exist and hence there is no way for the return to capture `parameter` hence there is no constraint on the return.
 The implementation of the method is completely irrelevant here, which is why it's omitted from the sample, because there is simply no way for the `ref` to be captured.
 This means no matter how this method is called the return is *safe-to-escape* to the *calling method*.

+This is not a hypothetical pattern, there are APIs today in .NET which have this basic structure.
+Very likely in customer code as well.
+One such example is [AsnDecoder.ReadEnumeratedBytes](https://github.com/dotnet/runtime/blob/3580ba795d92444e99fe5a5bfa4883458a0d4ac5/src/libraries/System.Formats.Asn1/src/System/Formats/Asn1/AsnDecoder.Enumerated.cs#L48-L52).

 ```c#
 Span<T> CompatExample(ref int p)
 {